 The Remuneration Committee is responsible for the remuneration policy for senior management of the organisation, and reviewing and approving remuneration packages of senior management.
-The members during or since the end of the financial year are The Most Revd Dr Philip Freier, Mike James and Tony Nicholson.
+The members during or since the end of the financial year are The Most Revd Dr Philip Freier (Committee Chair), Mike James (to May 2018), Conny Lenneberg (from January 2018), Ian Paroissien (from June 2018) and Tony Nicholson (to December 2017).
 The Committee meets at least annually.